It’s no secret that child welfare social workers are more time-strapped than ever.

 We believe a system of engagement designed to eliminate redundant work, fit the flow of daily activities, and provide them with the ability to focus on critical elements that promote safety and well-being is the answer.

-Download the eBook to keep reading: “5 Hurdles Blocking Social Worker Productivity in Child Welfare”
+Download the eBook, “5 Hurdles Blocking Social Worker Productivity in Child Welfare," to learn more.

 |Rich Bowlen’s goal is and always has been to give his very best day in and day out to do the most good for the most kids.
 As vice president, protective services, Rich serves as our national lead and advocate for child welfare and protective services.
 He’s the connector between Northwoods' employees and our child welfare partners, including agencies, advocacy groups, policymakers, court systems, state and local legislators, national industry leaders, and more.|